Bukit Brown Cemetery: Traditional practices

 Due to Bukit Brown Cemetery's high Chinese population, traditional Chinese festivals are held there annually; these include the Qingming Festival, during which traffic police are required to regulate the high traffic flow into the cemetery.
-During the COVID-19 pandemic, the government advised visitors to Bukit Brown Cemetery and Mandai Crematorium and Columbarium to be in groups of four and to refrain from taking with them elderly family members.
+During the COVID-19 pandemic, the government advised visitors to Bukit Brown Cemetery and Mandai Crematorium and Columbarium to be in groups of four and to refrain from taking elderly family members with them.
+In April 2026, NEA called for more responsible burning practices after fires broke out in Bukit Brown during the Qingming Festival due to lit joss sticks and paper.

 The Hungry Ghost Festival is another festival that is usually performed by representatives of Chinese temples who, despite having no relation to the deceased, perform rituals and make offerings to them.
 The representatives regard this as a form of charity because the deceased do not have descendants to perform the rituals for them.
 The Winter Clothes Festival, held during the tenth Lunar Month, is also held at Bukit Brown Cemetery.
 Although less commonly practised, it has been held annually since 1996 by the Heng Kang Tian Temple.